larathompson/project-2/README.md

 In order to set up our app, we created our HTML boilerplate, connected the App component to the DOM and set up Webpack's Dev Server.

-After setting up the app, using ES6 class syntax, we created the components needed to form the funtionality of the app: the 'search' component (where the user searches for playlists produced by an artist of their choice) and the 'songs' component (this displays the playlists and provides a preview of the tracks).
+After setting up the app, using ES6 class syntax, we created the components needed to form the functionality of the app: the 'search' component (where the user searches for playlists produced by an artist of their choice) and the 'songs' component (this displays the playlists and provides a preview of the tracks).

 ## Search Page